Geographical indication

-A geographical indication (GI) is a name or sign used on products which corresponds to a specific geographical location or origin (e.g., a town or region).
+A geographical indication (GI) is a name or sign protected by intellectual property used on products which corresponds to a specific geographical location or origin (e.g., a town or region) and possess qualities or a reputation that are due to that origin.

 The use of a geographical indication, as an indication of the product's source, is intended as a certification that the product possesses certain qualities, is made according to traditional methods, or enjoys a good reputation due to its geographical origin.

+A geographical indication differs from appelation of origin (also referred to as a designation of origin) since the last is a special type of geographical indication where the link with the place of origin must be stronger and it requires more criteria for recognition.
+For a GI the geographical link is more flexible, since it is sufficient for only one characteristic of the product to be attributable to its geographical origin.

+Legal definitions

-Article 22.1 of the TRIPS Agreement defines geographical indications as "...indications which identify a good as originating in the territory of a Member [of the World Trade Organization], or a region or locality in that territory, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographical origin."
+Article 22.1 of the TRIPS Agreement from 1995 defines geographical indications as "...indications which identify a good as originating in the territory of a Member [of the World Trade Organization], or a region or locality in that territory, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographical origin."

-Appellation d'origine contrôlée ('Appellation of origin') is a sub-type of geographical indication where quality, method, and reputation of a product originate from a strictly defined area specified in its intellectual property right registration.
+The Geneva Act of the Lisbon Agreement on Appellations of Origin and Geographical Indications, adopted in 2015 and in force since 2020, modernized the Lisbon System, formally incorporated a definition of geographical indication consistent with TRIPS standard.
+Article 2(1)(ii) of the Geneva Act defines a GI as: "any indication protected in the Contracting Party of Origin consisting of or containing the name of a geographical area, or another indication known as referring to such area, which identifies a good as originating in that geographical area, where a given quality, reputation or other characteristic of the good is essentially attributable to its geographical origin."